187.610.81 PUBLIC HEALTH TOXICOLOGY

 Put into perspective the role of toxicology in the risk assessment process

-Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.; a background in chemistry (particularly organic chemistry) and biology is useful.
+Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.; a background in college biochemistry and cell biology strongly encouraged.